Many animals have a keen sense of smell.

 My daughter loved this activity.
 She loves trying to guess each smell and then thinking about the animals that would eat it.
 Her favourite part was looking at the bottom of the glass jar to see if she was right.

-Who would have thought a sense of smell game out be so much fun!
+Who would have thought a sense of smell game could turn out to be so much fun!